buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_2_Call_Deployed_Program.md

 I should mention something super important here.
 When you ran `anchor test` just now, it'll actually re-deploy the program and then run all the functions on the script.

 You may be asking yourself, "Why did it re-deploy?
-Why isn't it just talking to the program. already deployed?
+Why isn't it just talking to the program already deployed?
 Also, if we re-deployed wouldn't it have been deployed to a completely different program id?".

 **So — Solana programs are [upgradeable](https://docs.solana.com/cli/deploy-a-program#redeploy-a-program).** That means when we re-deploy we're updating the same program id to point to the latest version of the program we deployed.
 And, what's cool here is the *accounts* that the programs talk to will stick around — remember, these accounts keep data related to the program.